 In addition, French politicians have the habit of creating new taxes every time they want to fund a project, rather than taking it from the existing budget.
 This has led to the creation of hundreds of “micro-taxes” and what is known as the mille feuille fiscal (meaning 1000 layers of taxes).

-12. French cities under Roman Empire
+12. Many French cities were settled under the Roman Empire

 The original inhabitants of France were a Gallic tribe called the Gauls.
 They were invaded by Greeks, who in turn were invaded by the Roman Empire from the 1st century BC to the 5th century AD.
 (The comic books Asterix and Obelix centers around the intrepid Gauls fighting the dastardly Romans.)